 - State: Must have an MVP and able to show meaningful customer validations (not limited to revenue, can include users, successful pilot studies, strategic partnerships, etc.)

-Applications for our Fall 2017 Cohort are open.
+Applications for our Spring 2018 Cohort are open.
 Apply now!

 Valley Ventures is made possible thanks to the 2017 i6 Challenge Grant awarded to the International Center for Water Technology at Fresno State University, the California Energy Commission’s Regional Energy Innovation Grant and a network of private and public sector partners.
 Valley Ventures is housed at the WET Center at California State University, Fresno, strategically located in the heart of the nation’s agricultural hotspot.